progress/progress.github.io/interns/Winter2014.md

 * Upgrading our samples to Microsoft Band, Apple HomeKit, Apple Watch and Apple WatchKit, Android Wear, etc
 * Starting to generate Docker samples
 * Some more Node.js samples with AddOns and other modules
+* Incorporating KendoUI into the samples
+* Using Rollbase as a backend for some Sitefinity deployments.
+* Some samples using NativeScript.

 Plus some ideas related to the pending Telerik acquisition.